jdpanderson/rhom/README.md

 });

 user1.getPermissions(function(err, permissions) {
-	permissions; // should be a list of related O3 instances.
+	permissions; // should be a list of indirectly prelated permission instances.
 });

 /* Ridiculous amounts of chaining should be possible, but only two levels is tested. */